vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 }
 ```

-Entity creation and mutation are delegated to the `context`, which takes care of bookkeeping and of binding all elements together:
+Entity creation and mutation are delegated to the `context`, which takes care of bookkeeping and binding all elements together:

 ```cpp
 auto make_skeleton(context& c, /* ... */)